lsst-sqre/phalanx/applications/uws/README.md

-# dmocps
+# uws

-Deployment for the DM OCPS CSCs
+Deployment for the UWS and DM OCPS CSCs

 ## Values